-The Statement of Directors' Responsibilities for preparing the Financial Statements is set out on page 90.
+The directors' statement of responsibilities for preparing the Financial Statements is set out on page 10.

 The information required by Listing Rule 5.97.5 is found in the Directors' Report.

 Approved by the Board of Directors on 20 February 2019 and signed on its behalf by: